shps951023/Trace-Dapper.NET-Source-Code/README.md

 }
 ```

-After reading the above example, you can find that the underlying principle of Dapper Literal Replacements is `string replace` that it also belongs to the string contacting way.
+After reading the above example, you can find that the underlying principle of Dapper Literal Replacements is `string replace` that it also belongs to the string concating way.
 Why can the cache problem be avoided?

 This is because the replacement timing is in the SetParameter dynamic method, so the Cache `SQL Key is unchanged` can reuse the same SQL string and cache.